Princess Catherine Cancer: What Is Preventative Chemotherapy? - UrduPoint

 - Why preventative? -

-Preventative chemotherapy is often used after surgery "to reduce the chance of cancer coming back and spreading", Lawrence Young, molecular oncology professor at the University of Warwick, told the Science Media Centre.
+Preventative chemotherapy is often used after surgery to "decrease the likelihood" that cancer will return, Kimmie Ng, an oncologist at Dana-Farber Cancer Institute in the United States told AFP.

-Even after successful surgery, "microscopic cancer cells can remain lurking in the body and can't be detected by current tests", he said.
+Even after successful surgery, "microscopic cancer cells can remain lurking in the body and can't be detected by current tests," said Lawrence Young, molecular oncology professor at the University of Warwick.

 - Side effects? -